devlucas/webtask-micro-service/DEVELOPMENT.md

 tests/integration/test.postman_environment.json filter=git-crypt-test diff=git-crypt-test
 ```

 If you don't have access to the original keys, the way to move forward is to override these files and their respective keys, **BEFORE** you commit any changes you want to keep secret!
-You can use the following command to do so:
+You can use the following commands to do so:
 ```shell
 git-crypt init -k dev && git-crypt init -k test && git-crypt init -k prod find . -name "*.env" | awk '!/node/ {print $0}' | while read secret_file; do cat env.example > $secret_file; done